 Metrics received through each listener are processed and stored as described in the following section.

 Internally Graphite stores metrics in a file-based database (Whisper by default).
 This database has some essential characteristics:

 Once metrics have been ingested, there are various means to visualize them.
 The first one is to use Graphite-Web, the native visualization tool provided by the Graphite project.
 However, it may not be flexible enough for operations visualization.
 That's why users often opt to use Grafana, which provides better visualization features combined with the fact that it can handle many Graphite instances simultaneously.
-Finally in some rarer cases, users may also opt for custom-made visualization systems that retrieves metrics in Graphite through Graphite Web or Graphite API.
+Finally, in some rarer cases, users may also opt for custom-made visualization systems that retrieve metrics in Graphite through Graphite Web or Graphite API.

 To keep reading about Graphite, go to the second article in this series about installing and setting up Graphite.
 If you're interested in using Graphite, but the setup and management of the Graphite installation would be too much, try our Hosted Graphite free trial.
 Also, feel free to book a demo and talk to us in person about monitoring your infrastructure.